 Information held by the council shall be managed in accordance with the requirements in respect of handling requests under the Freedom of Information Act 2000 and the Data Protection Act 1998 and any other relevant policies such as the Model Publication Scheme.
+It should be noted that the JPC holds the right to destroy all supporting documentation [emails, notes, letters and memos] which leads to a successful adoption by resolution at full council.
+And only pertinent public notices may be submitted.
 Correspondence from, and notices served by, the Information Commissioner shall be referred to the Council by the Proper Officer.
 The council shall have the power to do anything to facilitate compliance with the Freedom of Information Act 2000.